batiste/sprite.js/README.rst

 Other important methods::

-    sprite.onload(callback)     // DEPRECATED

     sprite.loadImg(src, bool resetSize)    // change the image sprite.
 The size of the sprite will be rested by
                                            // the new image if resetSize is true.

     sprite.remove // Remove the dom element if the HTML backend is used and facilite the garbage collection of the object.

-    Sprite.canvasUpdate(layer)  // draw the sprite on a given layer, even if the sprite's layer use a HTML backend
+    sprite.canvasUpdate(layer)  // draw the sprite on a given Canvas layer.
+This doesn't work with an HTML layer.

 To update the view after modifying the sprite, call "update"::